bbauska/meta-react-basics/README.md

 summary of the fundamentals of HTML, CSS and JavaScript.</p>
 <p>And then you learned how to set up a project in VS Code and how to
 work with JavaScript modules.</p>

-The second lesson was all about react components and where they're stored within your applications.
-In this lesson, you were introduced component-based architecture, a design philosophy for building software based on reusable components of code like the reactor library.
+<p>The second lesson was all about react components and where they're
+stored within your applications.
+In this lesson, you were introduced component-based architecture, a design philosophy for building software based on reusable components of code like the reactor library.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~ w1-s33-b. react components and virtual dom (123) ~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->